 Licensor makes no warranty or representation whatsoever, express or implied, regarding the validity or enforceability of the IANA Intellectual Property.
-Licensor undertakes no obligation to Licensee hereunder to maintain, police or enforce the IANA Intellectual Property against any third party.
+Licensor undertakes no obligation to Licensee hereunder to police or enforce the IANA Intellectual Property against any third party except as set forth at Section 4.3.

-ARTICLE 8 GENERAL PROVISIONS
+ARTICLE 9 GENERAL PROVISIONS

-8.1 Disputes.
-This Agreement will be governed by and construed in accordance with the laws of the Commonwealth of Virginia, USA, excluding its conflicts of law provisions.
-Except to the extent provided in Section 6.3 above, the Parties irrevocably submit to the exclusive jurisdiction of the state and federal courts sitting in the U.S. District of Northern Virginia for the resolution of all disputes concerning the interpretation, enforcement, breach and termination of this Agreement.
+9.1 Disputes.
+This Agreement will be governed by and construed in accordance with the laws of the State of California, USA, excluding its conflicts of law provisions.

-8.2 Notices.
+9.2 Notices.
 Any notice or report required or permitted to be given or made under this Agreement by a Party hereto to any other Party shall be given by registered mail or overnight courier (return receipt requested), to the Parties at the addresses indicated below, and shall be effective upon the earlier of the date of actual receipt by the addressee or the date three (3) days after the same was posted or sent.
 Notices shall be sent to:

-[PTI]
+LICENSEE

 [insert address]

-IETF TRUST
+LICENSOR

 [insert address]